|

 Cost

-includes a number of factors, including the phone cost, or subsidy,
+includes a number of factors, including the phone cost (or subsidy),

 dealer compensation, marketing, etc. What this means for you